jeeberhardt/mobius/docs/source/non_standard.rst

 Ready to dive in?
 Excellent!
 To show you some of `mobius` capabilities we're going to kick things off with a simple (albeit not entirely realistic) example.
-For this exercice, we are going to take a ramdom macrocycle peptides containing non-natural amino acids from the `CycPeptMPDB <http://cycpeptmpdb.com/>`_, and try to find it back starting from a peptide containing only standard amino acids.
+For this exercice, we are going to take a random macrocycle peptides containing non-natural amino acids from the `CycPeptMPDB <http://cycpeptmpdb.com/>`_, and try to find it back starting from a peptide containing only standard amino acids.